 - In a large bowl, whisk together flour, flaxseed, brown sugar, baking soda, baking powder, salt and cinnamon.
 Add zucchini and mashed bananas and combine well.

 - In a small bowl, whisk together milk, egg replacer (or egg), and vanilla.

 - Add milk mixture to flour mixture and stir until combined.
 DO NOT OVER MIX.

 - Turn on the oven to 350 degrees.

 - Divide batter among muffin cups.
-Bake until toothpick inserted in center comes out clean,m 20 to 25 minutes. let muffins cool completely in pan on a wire rack.
+Bake for 20 minutes or until toothpick inserted in center comes out clean.
+For non-convection oven, it may take 25-30 minutes.

 💌 I would love to receive more posts like these in my inbox!
 SIGN ME UP for FREE newsletters!